K to 6 Circulars – Edition 2, February 2025

 • Term 4 – Friday of Weeks 2, 5 and 8 – 24 October, 14 November and 5 December.

-Please ensure that the relevant school officer and the Brightpath Coordinator are aware of this information and have data uploaded to SIRS the day prior to transfers.
+Please ensure that the relevant school officer and the Brightpath Coordinator are aware of this information and have data uploaded into SIRS the day prior to transfers.